What do you want to know?

 What nutrients does Corn provide for babies?

-Corn provides nutrients like fibre, vitamin C, carbohydrates that support babies' growth and development.
+Corn provides nutrients like fibre, vitamin C, folate, carbohydrates that support babies' growth and development.

 How long can I store Corn for babies?